svejdo1/HostsSwitcher/README.md

 Local: Will use localhost instead of any specified Redirection

-Www: Will add both the original domain and www.originaldomain so that neither can be accessed
+Www: Will add both the original domain (originaldomain.com) and with www. appended (www.originaldomain.com) so that the redirect will apply to both entered addresses.

 Redirected: the IP address that the domain will be directed to